sherry-jiayun/codechallenge/README.md

 cd to insight_testsuite

-use chomd 777 run_tests.sh to get permission before running the shell
+use chmod 777 run_tests.sh to get permission before running the shell

 use ./run_test.sh to run the test case